 Would I Suggest Using AFM Safecoat Safe Seal, Hard Seal or Paint?

-AFM Safecoat Transitional Primer and AFM Safecoat Safe Seal IS an easy solution for most people to use to reduce their VOC exposure, but it’s just the smell that’s so hard to deal with.
+AFM Safecoat Transitional Primer and AFM Safecoat Safe Seal IS an easy solution for most people to use to reduce their VOC exposure.

-So my suggestion is to either pay someone to apply it for you, or invest in a good respirator when applying it and live somewhere else for a few days.
+If you are sensitive to smells, though, you definitely want to get a sample before buying a gallon.
+If you don’t test the product beforehand, then perhaps be prepared to either pay someone to apply it for you, or invest in a good respirator when applying it and live somewhere else for a few days if you don’t like the smell.

 - I personally believe that the products do work.
 I don’t have any test results myself, but there are independent tests available to show that formaldehyde emissions have been reduced by 90%.